raj360/Talent-Promotion/README.md

 #Talents promotion application

 ## Description
- - Talents promtion is a simple system that allow users to thereadvertise there goods to whoever has access to the system
+ - Talents promtion is a simple system that allow to advertise their goods to whoever has access to the system

  ### set up